IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 # Security Considerations {#security-considerations}

 The feedback can be vulnerable to attacks similar to those that can affect TCP.
 It is therefore RECOMMENDED that the RTCP feedback is at least integrity protected.
-Furthermore, as SCReAM is self-clocked, a malicious middlebox can drop RTCP feedback packets and thus cause the self-clocking in SCReAM to stall.
-However, this attack is mitigated by the minimum send rate maintained by SCReAM when no feedback is received.
+Furthermore, as SCReAM/SCReAMv2 is self-clocked, a malicious middlebox can drop RTCP feedback packets and thus cause the self-clocking to stall.
+However, this attack is mitigated by the minimum send rate maintained by SCReAM/SCReAMv2 when no feedback is received.

 --- back